-This week’s Wordhord Wednesday post is on a springtime feast day for the Virgin Mary.
-Read it on Patreon.
+This week’s Wordhord Wednesday post is on ‘hoard-honouring’ in Beowulf.
+Read it (and hear it) on Patreon.